adamhatton/battleships-pp3/README.md

 ### Logic Flow

-Before starting the development of the application, I created a process flow of how I anticipated that game would run.
+Before starting the development of the application, I created a process flow of how I anticipated the game would run.
 This allowed me to visualise the logic and gave me an initial understanding of the different functions that would be required.
 I referred back to this process flow through development to help keep my focus on the important aspects of the game.

 The process flow is a very large image so has been saved separately here: [process flow](docs/flowchart/battleships-flowchart.png)